alexsannikov/adguardhome-filters/README.md

 Sources:
 1. StevenBlack repo (https://github.com/StevenBlack/hosts);
 2. RuAdList + EasyList repo by raletag (http://cdn.raletag.gq/rueasyhosts.txt).
+  WARNING! raletag's resource is currently unavailable!
+  RuAdlist + EasyList file left as it was on 2019 September 25th.

 RuAdList file compared with all StevenBlack files.
 All matching lines are removed.